PATRIZIA School Dhoksan

 Earthquake-proof and sustainable construction

-As local partners, in addition to the school director Man Bahadur, the Shila Devi School Board, an association of parents of the pupils, is responsible for the smooth running of the project.
+In addition to the school director Man Bahadur, the Shila Devi School Board, an association of parents of the students, is responsible for the smooth running of the school.

 In 2020, our partner Supertecture was awarded the Hans Sauer Award 2020 “Designing Circularity in the Built Environment” for the sustainably built houses of the PATRIZIA School Dhoksan, and also with the first place in the Hans Benedikt Prize by the Augsburg University of Applied Sciences.
 In addition, Supertecture was nominated for the 2020 Brick Award in the “Building Outside the Box” category.